champorado/myStash/README.md

 Go to terminal (make sure you are in myStash project folder) & type in: `nodemon app.js`

 ## Future Updates
 * Current Page-Menu Highlights
-* Login with Credentials
+* Login with Credentials - using passport
-* Message/Error Alerts
+* Message/Validation Error Alerts - using joi